 If you’re not getting enough business, try these 12 improvements for getting more sales and leads from your website.
 Also, be sure that you’re not making any of these web mistakes that lose sales.

 Other issues that could be causing poor results from your site could be that you’re not doing enough to market and promote the website, you don’t have good calls to action, or people may be abandoning their shopping cart before completing their orders.
 You’ll find solutions for many of those problems in our section on website results and profitability.

 Marketing Your Website

-Once you build the website you have to market and promote the website to get people to find it.
+Once you build the website, you have to market and promote it for that people will find it.
 At some point, you may want to buy advertising to promote your site, but there are a number of free and low-cost strategies you can use to market the website.
-For more information, see our sections on social media, email marketing, and .
+For more information, see our sections on social media, email marketing, and SEO.

 How We Can Help